 This centre offers support for all stages of the start-up entrepreneurial cycle, including pre-incubation incubation and entry level business support.
 Here are some of BHIVE’s most successful projects:

 Student entrepreneur business competitions: These competitions encourage and support entrepreneurship.
 Creating new ventures as part of learning is an alternative to traditional employment and a useful mechanism for gaining experiential business development experience.
 Idea generation workshops assist would-be entrepreneurs to turn ideas into concepts and generate business models generation.
 As prizes, winners receive cash investment and incubation.

 YEBO is a unique student organisation aimed at motivating university students to heed the call of entrepreneurship.
 It is a catalyst for developing an entrepreneurial community that fosters innovation and entrepreneurship and makes entrepreneurial resources available.
 YEBO supports educational and networking events and inspires the creation of new ventures.

 This is an international non-profit community of students, academics and business leaders committed to using the power of entrepreneurial action to transform lives and shape a better, more sustainable world.
 Enactus Vaal focuses on community projects, the aim being to grow the projects, make them sustainable and create jobs.
 Enactus is also active on the campuses in Potchefstroom and Vanderbijlpark.

 This eight-month business support programme is aimed at new/early stage businesses from idea to concept to business model and then to business plan.
 Various entrepreneur success stories have come from this initiative.

-This contributes to the development of an entrepreneurial culture and increased entrepreneurial activity among NWU students, staff and the Vaal Triangle community.
+This contributes to the development of an entrepreneurial culture and increased entrepreneurial activity among NWU students, staff and the Vanderbijlpark community.
 There are various BHIVE EDCs incubation programmes.

 NWU/VUT TIA Technology Entrepreneur Programme